Ila-bura/C-est-la-V/README.md

 ### Typography
 Two fonts were obtained from the Google Fonts library:

-1. Playfair display: Site heading/logo, Blog & print titles
+1. Playfair display: Site headings
-2. Montserrat: site navigation & site buttons
+2. Montserrat: Site body

 ### Imagery
 - The logo was generated from one of the free templates available in Canva.